 - All applicants, as a condition of employment, will be subject to drug/alcohol testing after an offer of employment is made.
 An applicant who refuses to sign any documents required by the City of Mission, any documents required by the licensed testing facility, or refuses to take the drug/alcohol screening will not be considered for employment. - 2.
 An applicant whose test result is verified positive for controlled substances will not be hired and will be ineligible for employment for twelve (12) months.
 After the twelve (12) month period, the individual may reapply but will be required to submit to the normal selection process including controlled substance testing.
 If evidence of the use of illegal drugs by an applicant is discovered either through testing or other means, the employment process will be terminated. - B. Promotions/Transfers: An employee who is applying for a promotion or transfer to a safety-sensitive or CDL position within the City will be required to submit to a drug/alcohol test.
-The employee's refusal to consent to the drug/alcohol test will disqualify the employee from consideration for promotion or transfer and may result in disciplinary action up to and including termination of employment. - C. Post-Accident: Post accident drug and alcohol testing will be conducted immediately on all drivers regardless of at fault determination. - D. Post Injury: Employees shall be tested for drug and/or alcohol after a workplace injury or accident or "near miss", when reasonable suspicion exists, or in connection with any required medical treatment or in conjunction with the rehabilitation program. - E. Police and Fire Employees: Police and Fire Department employees are also subject to any applicable Departmental rules and regulations regarding illegal and unauthorized drug and alcohol testing.
+The employee's refusal to consent to the drug/alcohol test will disqualify the employee from consideration for promotion or transfer and may result in disciplinary action up to and including termination of employment. - C. Post-Accident: Post accident drug and alcohol testing will be conducted immediately, upon proper notification, on all drivers regardless of at fault determination.
+Post accident drug and alcohol testing will also be conducted immediately, upon proper notification, on all employees operating machinery and/or equipment.
+An employee who sustains an on-the-job accident, however minor, and who is physically able, must report the accident immediately to the supervisor and/or Department Director.
+Failure to report an accident immediately, will be subject to disciplinary action up to and including termination of employment. - D. Post Injury: Employees shall be tested for drug and/or alcohol after a workplace injury or accident or "near miss", when reasonable suspicion exists, or in connection with any required medical treatment or in conjunction with the rehabilitation program.

+E. Police and Fire Employees: Police and Fire Department employees are also subject to any applicable Departmental rules and regulations regarding illegal and unauthorized drug and alcohol testing.
+Drug and alcohol testing will be conducted immediately, upon proper notification, on police and fire employees who discharge a firearm.